There are different types of rocks that form the Earth’s crust. On the basis of origin, these rocks can be classified as-

-Cooling and solidification of magma (molten material inside the Earth) forms the igneous rocks.
-Igneous rocks have a crystalline structure and a non layered appearance.
+Cooling and solidification of magma (molten material inside the Earth) form the igneous rocks.
+Igneous rocks have a crystalline structure and a non-layered appearance.
 These rocks do not contain any fossils.

 Basic igneous rocks have a low silica content.
 These rocks have a darker appearance as compared to acidic rocks.

 The cooling of lava and tephra coming out of a volcano forms the volcanic igneous rocks.
-These rocks have smaller crystals.
+Volcanic rocks are also known as extrusive igneous rocks These rocks have smaller crystals.
 Some examples are Basalt, rhyolite, etc.

-Plutonic rocks are formed when the magma solidifies inside the Earth’s crust.
+Plutonic rocks also known as intrusive igneous rocks are formed when the magma solidifies inside the Earth’s crust.
 These rocks come to the surface after years of erosion or denudation.

 The crystals of these rocks are larger as compared to volcanic rocks.
 Some examples are granite, diorite, gabbro, etc.

 Sedimentary rocks are formed by the accumulation of sediments from different rocks or organic materials.
-These rocks have a non crystalline structure and they may contain fossils.
+These rocks have a non-crystalline structure and may contain fossils.

 Over 70% of Earth’s surface rocks are sedimentary.
 However, they make less than 10% of the total Earth’s crust.
-Sedimentary rock are also known as stratified rocks because of their layer formation.
+Sedimentary rocks are also known as stratified rocks because of their layer formation.